DJBarnes/django-dump-die/docs/source/quickstart.rst

         You should not include this package in production nor should you ever have ``DEBUG`` set to ``True`` in production.

-5. From a file that is part of the request / response cycle such as a Django View in ``views.py``, make a call to dd sending it the contents of a variable to inspect.
+5. From a file that is part of the request-response cycle such as a Django View in ``views.py``, make a call to ``dd`` passing it a variable to inspect.

     **views.py**